The main articles are:

 The solution of this portrait is completely different from the Roman images of the emperor.
 Here is the winner, whom the sculptor showed in the guise of the new ruler of his country, depicting on his head not the crown of the Egyptian pharaohs, but only nemes (a handkerchief made of fabric) and a small, barely noticeable uraeus (a symbol of supreme power).
 An element of the compromise was the preservation of the Roman hairstyle.
 Thus, the artist introduced Octavian not as the heir to the great Egyptian kings, but rather as the successor of the Ptolemy dynasty alien to the Egyptians.

 Octavian restored the position of the highest priest of the god Ptah and the cult of veneration of the pharaoh in Memphis.
-Since the sculpture was discovered in Karnak, probably the cult of veneration of the emperor pharaoh was supported there.
+Since the sculpture was discovered in Karnak, probably the cult of veneration of the emperor pharaoh was maintained there.

 129 BC.